 Love joins her hands together sweetly, appreciating the blustery wind, and the scarce orange hues of a finishing sunset.

 “This has been a very nice holiday,” she says to herself.

 “I could not agree more,” Chaos says with his usual, award-winning grin.

 Love closes her eyes with a long smile, and turns to look behind her.
-Overlord Chaos is dressed up as the late King Rayda, his golden armor and ornate cape shockingly accurate to the real pieces.
+Overlord Chaos is dressed up as the late King Rayda, his gold-black armor and ornate cape shockingly accurate to the real pieces.
 It wouldn’t surprise her too much if that were actually Rayda’s armor he’s wearing, all things considered.

-“Why, good evening there, you naughty overlord.”
+“Why, good evening there, you naughty overlord,” she says.

 “A costume does not the person make, you know,” she says with a decisive wag of the finger.
 “Why have you come?”